Important Safety Information for SPIRIVA RESPIMAT and SPIRIVA HANDIHALER (continued)

-STIOLTO should not be initiated in patients with acutely deteriorating COPD, which may be a life‑threatening condition, or used as rescue therapy for acute symptoms.
-Acute symptoms should be treated with an inhaled short‑acting beta2‑agonist.
-Patients who have been taking inhaled, short‑acting beta2‑agonists on a regular basis should discontinue the regular use of these drugs and use them only for acute respiratory symptoms.
+Do not initiate STIOLTO in patients with acutely deteriorating COPD, which may be a life‑threatening condition, or used as rescue therapy for acute symptoms.
+Acute symptoms should be treated with an inhaled short-acting beta2‑agonist.

-STIOLTO should not be used more often or at higher doses than recommended, or in conjunction with other LABA as an overdose may result.
+STIOLTO should not be used more often or at higher doses than recommended, or with other LABAs as an overdose may result.

-Immediate hypersensitivity reactions, including urticaria, angioedema, rash, bronchospasm, anaphylaxis, or itching may occur after administration of STIOLTO.
-If such a reaction occurs, discontinue therapy with STIOLTO and consider alternative treatments.
+If immediate hypersensitivity reactions occur, such as urticaria, angioedema, rash, bronchospasm, anaphylaxis, or itching, discontinue STIOLTO at once and consider alternative treatment.
 Patients with a history of hypersensitivity reactions to atropine or its derivatives should be closely monitored for similar hypersensitivity reactions to STIOLTO.

-If paradoxical bronchospasm occurs, STIOLTO should be discontinued immediately.
+If paradoxical bronchospasm occurs, discontinue STIOLTO immediately and institute alternative therapy.

 STIOLTO can produce a clinically significant cardiovascular effect in some patients, as measured by increases in pulse rate, systolic or diastolic blood pressure, and/or symptoms.
 If such effects occur, STIOLTO may need to be discontinued.

 Use caution in patients with convulsive disorders, thyrotoxicosis, diabetes mellitus, ketoacidosis, in patients with known or suspected prolongation of the QT interval, and in patients who are unusually responsive to sympathomimetic amines.